[ image of Mars ]

 • Labs = 25%

-• For graduate students, a project entailing original analysis of archival data suitable for conference presentation = 25% effort beyond the other requirements of the class
+• For graduate students, a project entailing original analysis of archival data suitable for conference presentation = 25% effort beyond the other requirements of the class.
+There are no suitable conferences in the fall, so I'll have you give your results to the class on the last evening before finals.

 There will be an extra credit opportunity.
 You can read a novel set on Mars and do a report relating the story to the state of Mars science at the time the novel was written.
-Depending on how good a job you do, you can gain up to 5 additional points, and this can potentially move you up a full letter grade.
+Depending on how good a job you do, you can gain up to 10 additional points (6-8 is typical), and this can potentially move you up a full letter grade.

 Makeup Policy: